vespa-engine/sample-apps/transformers/README.md

 The hits retrieved by the WAND operator are ranked using [BM25](https://docs.vespa.ai/en/reference/bm25.html).
-The top-k ranking documents from the first phase is re-ranked using a cross-encoder Transformer model.
+The top-k ranking documents from the first phase are re-ranked using a cross-encoder Transformer model.
 The cross-encoder re-ranking uses [global phase](https://docs.vespa.ai/en/phased-ranking.html#global-phase), evaluated in the Vespa stateless container.